fhmiibrhimdev/laravel-react-vite-stisla/README.md

 - Searching and pagination functionality
 - Single page application with React Router
 - Form validation with ReactJS validation rules
+- [NEW!]
+Authentication with JWT Token
+- [NEW!]
+Validation and sweetalert authentication

 ## Prerequisites